Publication - Postcode Parents interview published in The Community Psychologist.

 We focus on the specific needs of victims in the aftermath of losing someone to violent crime and provide ongoing practical support, emotional support, advocacy and a range of therapies to users not only to enable them with everyday coping mechanisms but also give them a voice to advocate against and raise awareness of knife crime, gun crime and serious youth violence and their impacts.

-Due to COVID-19 restrictions the support group meetings are held weekly via Zoom.
+Due to COVID-19 restrictions the support group meetings have been paused.
+Please keep a look out on this page an our social media pages for further updates.
 For more information please select this link to see our dedicated COVID-19 Support Service page.